 Credits: Güldem Üstün

-The sweeper had reported several instances when he cleaned the mill, but again the garbage appeared.
-The management of this mill has restricted everybody to enter the place after 9 PM.
-One famous instance with this place is that a man was spotted smoking inside the mill after it was locked, but when the watchman went in to see, there was nobody around.
+The sweeper had reported several instances when he had repeatedly cleaned the mill, but the garbage reappeared mysteriously.
+The management of this mill has restricted everybody from enteringthe place post 9pm.
+One famous instance is that of a man who was spotted smoking inside the mill after it was locked, but when the watchman went in to see, there was nobody.

 Image Credits : Akshay Mahajan

-This road is a very famous road, and the people have reported the appearance of a lady in a bridal dress specifically during the full moonlight nights.
-Some have even witnessed her ghost crying out of pain and grief.
-Sometimes she even follows the people who try to approach her ghost.
-This is definitely not a road to be crossed late at night.
+This is a very famous road, and people have reported the appearance of a lady dressed in bridal wear specifically during the full moon nights.
+Some have witnessed her ghost crying in pain and grief while sometimes she follows those who try to approach her ghost.
+This is definitely not a road to be taken late at night.
 This lady was terribly murdered by her husband and is seen wandering at one of the Mumbai’s most haunted places.

-This society is located in Thane, Mumbai and is one of the posh localities of Mumbai.
+This society is situated in Thane, Mumbai and is one of the posh localities of Mumbai.
 But this is also among one of the most haunted places in the city.
 It all started after the death of a middle-aged man who lived in the 6B building of this society.
 He was troubled and therefore committed suicide by jumping off his balcony.
 The society is said to be haunted by the ghost of this man.
 His spirit roams all around the area at night and slaps all the security guards sleeping during their duty.
 Some individuals mention hearing strange noises even in their own bedroom.
 Also, some residents feel that they are being followed while walking in the corridors but did not find anyone behind them when they turn around.
-There are also talks that these buildings were built on an ancient burial ground and the restless spirits now haunt the area.
+There are also talks that these buildings were built on an ancient burial ground and the restless spirits now haunt the vicinity.

-The park is believed to be haunted by the ghosts of individuals who lost their lives here due to animal attacks.
+The park is believed to be haunted by the ghosts of those who lost their lives here due to animal attacks.
 One such spirit is that of a woman hitchhiker who is usually seen in an all-white attire.
 She pleads people to give her a ride and then suddenly disappears.
-People avoid going to the national park in the evening as the not just for fear of animals, but also the spirits moving here.
-People have even reported strange voices and having a sudden feeling of being followed while in the park.
-Even the night guards fear from the spirits roaming in the park and often narrate ghost stories to tourists who come to visit.
+People avoid going to the national park in the evening due to not just for fear of animals, but also the spirits moving here.
+People have even reported strange voices and having a sudden feeling of being followed.
+The the night guards often narrate stories to tourists who come to visit.

-Lonavala is considered as one of Maharashtra’s most popular hill stations and a short relaxing destination to enjoy your weekend.
+Lonavala is regarded as one of Maharashtra’s most popular hill stations and a short relaxing destination to enjoy your weekend.
 During the monsoon, the weather is very pleasant, and the number of visitors increases to a great extent.
 There are many hotels surrounding this area, and one of the famous and the most haunted one is the Raj Kiran Hotel.
-It is situated right in the main city and has a lot of stories about being haunted.
-Some rooms have strange happenings, and these are not allotted to anybody unless and until there is a huge emergency.
+It is right in the main city and has a lot of stories about being haunted.
+Some rooms have strange occurrences, and these are not allotted to anybody unless and until there is an emergency.
 Guests who have stayed here have revealed to experience weird things in one of the rooms.
 This room is a haunted room on the ground floor, behind the reception area.
-The staff working here knows about seeing a strange blue light near one’s feet, the stories of bed covers being pulled off at night, and the constant feeling of someone’s presence in the room.
-In recent years, this hotel has lost its popularity and now is famous for the ghost stories.
+The staff working here speaks of seeing a strange blue light near one’s feet, stories of bed covers being pulled off at night, and the constant feeling of someone’s presence in the room.
+In recent years, this hotel has lost its popularity and is now well-known for the ghost stories.
 Read more haunted stories about Mumbai Goa Highway here!